 Type of ingredient: Supplement (available orally or topically)

-Main benefits: Prevents hair loss, promotes hair growth, and reduces inflammation.
+Main benefits: It may potentially prevent hair loss, promote hair growth, and reduce inflammation.

 Who should use it: In general, anyone experiencing thinning hair.
 Saw palmetto can provide benefits across all hair types, as it promotes scalp health.
 Pregnant and breastfeeding women should stay away from saw palmetto.

 How often can you use it: If taking an oral supplement, consult your doctor for appropriate dosing information.
 The standard dose is 320 mg taken with food to avoid digestive discomfort.
 If applying topically, it can be used twice weekly as a part of your haircare routine.